cherriesandmochi/gdmaim/README.md

 ## Roadmap [↑](#table-of-contents)

-- [ ] Obfuscation of for-loop iterator names and parameter names of lambdas.
-- [ ] Make sure multi-line strings using '\\' work as intended.
 - [ ] class_name obfuscation: The base is done, just need to properly(yea right) update all symbols contained in named scripts.
+- [ ] Additional obfuscation techniques.
 - [ ] Filename obfuscation: Would require manually renaming and linking .remap files as well...
 - [ ] Converting text resources to binary: Requires obfuscation of binary files or a conversion tool.